stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/2-deployments.md

 kubectl get replicasets
 ```

+!!!note
     Take note of how the Deployment created a ReplicaSet, which in turn created three Pods.

     This hierarchy forms the foundation of the Deployment's capabilities.

 Let's examine the deployment in more detail: